Delaunay/mlbaselines/olympus/studies/simul/README.rst

 replicates.
 This means that a surrogate model will be fitted on the results of the hyper-parameter optimization and a simulation will be executed using the surrogate model.
-Additionaly, biased replicates, that is, replicates using the best hyper-parameter found with random search but with other sources or variation randomized.
+Additionaly, biased replicates, that is, replicates using the best hyper-parameter found with random search but with other sources of variation randomized.
 The final results of all these experiments will be a dictionary of ``ideal`` replicates, the actual random searches, ``biased`` replicates, the ones with fixed best hyper-parameters and randomized sources of variation,